Dogs Want Us To Know: The Reality of Choosing to Live With Dogs

 Fast forward to the present

-We expect dogs to lay quietly and without complaint all day while we are at work, often for at least 8 hours and then become stressed when they want attention and exercise when we get home.
+We expect dogs to lay quietly and without complaint all day while we are at work, often for at least 8 hours and then we humans become stressed when they want attention and exercise when we get home.
 We don’t understand when we discover that our furry friend has chewed through a wall or a crate out of boredom and a complete lack of mental stimulation and physical exercise.
 We expect our dogs to make do with minimal interactions with us during our workweeks, with only a few hours of our exhausted evening time, before we nod off in front of the TV.
 If they are very lucky, they sleep near us for easy free valuable bonding time.
 Read more about that here.
 If they are unlucky, we limit them to yet more time without us by restricting their access to all of the home that the humans live in.

 We expect a lot from our dogs

-We expect them to walk by our sides at a “heel” position when the walk is often the only experience they get with the outside environment daily.
+We expect them to walk by our sides at a “heel” position when that walk is often the only experience they get with the outside environment daily.
 That's if they are even that lucky that it happens daily.
 We expect them to ignore the myriad of smells that swirl around their noses with enticement.
 And then we wonder why walking Muffy for 10 blocks in that heel position did nothing to decrease her energy level.
 Read more about that here.

 We expect them to be fully trained within their first few weeks of their life.
 When reality hits, instead of hiring a well qualified expert to assist, we go online searching for advice from random internet users, which will usually make matters worse for both human and canine.
 Read more about that here.
 We forget that our human children go to school for 12 years for a reason and that we don’t get confused when our 12-week-old human infant is not potty trained yet.
-We are patient with our human children and understand developmental stages, yet the canine part of this equation leaves us frustrated.
+We are patient with our human children and understand developmental stages, yet the canine part of this equation leaves us frustrated and impatient.

-We insist our dogs interact with people and other animals when they are young and impressionable and then grow distraught and concerned when they find their growls and barks as an adolescent and start telling us that they prefer not to, thanks very much.
+We insist that our dogs interact with people and other animals when they are young and impressionable and then grow distraught and concerned when they find their growls and barks as an adolescent and start telling us that they prefer not to, thanks very much.
 See more on that here.

-We take their food away because someone told us we should and then are surprised when they start to guard it from us.
+We take their food away because someone told us we should and then we are surprised when they start to guard it from us.
 We hug them suddenly while they are sleeping soundly and then are confused because of how defensively they respond.
 We fail to supervise and teach boundaries to our children with our dogs.
 Which in turn, also fails to also provide spatial safety for our dogs who are often forced into interaction with those children.
 We then wish that we could have prevented the horrific bite to little Billy’s face when the dog has had enough intrusiveness.

-Dogs are messy, they shed, they like to dig, they like to get dirty, they may like to chase critters, they like to sniff a lot they like to run around, they like to have humans be nice to them, they like us to be predictable, they like us to understand that they need to exercise their minds and bodies too.
+Dogs are messy, they shed, they like to dig, they like to get dirty, they may like to chase critters, they like to sniff a lot, they like to run around, they like to have humans be nice to them, they like us to be predictable, they like us to understand that they need to exercise their minds and bodies too.